-SOUTH WELLINGTON .- On Sunday, Nov.
-20, the Bible School commenced its anniversary services.
+SOUTH WELLINGTON.-On Sunday, Nov.
+20, the Bible School commenced its anniversary 20, the Bible School commenced its anniversary services.
 During the afternoon E. Lewis, of Spring Grove, addressed the scholars and parents.
 At the evening service the chapel was filled.
 Bro.
 Lewis again addressed the meeting.
 On Wednesday the scholars had a very enjoyable tea, after which a public meeting took place in the chapel.
+The secretary's report showed the tea, after which a public meeting took place in the chapel.
 The secretary's report showed the school was progressing.
 During the year 10 scholars had decided for Christ.
 There were 170 names on the roll, with an average attendance of 120.
 The Young Ladies' Bible Class average was 15, the Men's Brotherhood about 10.
+The was 15, the Men's Brotherhood about 10.
 The services were a splendid success.
 The singing was well rendered under the baton of A. Thomas, junr., Miss E. Thomas being organist.
 At the meeting on Wednesday, we had the pleasure of welcoming Bro.
 Mudge, who has come to labor with the church here.
 Bro. and Sister M. Bell also passed through Wellington on their way to Auckland.
 On Tuesday, Nov.
-22, the members of the church presented Sister Wilson with a Bible, as a parting gift, and as a small token of love and esteem in which she is held by the church.
+22, the members of the church presented Sister Wilson with a Bible, as a parting gift, and as a small tolory. a Bible, as a parting gift, and as a small token of love and esteem in which she is held by the church.
 Sister Wilson left Wellington on Nov.
 25 by the "Marama," for Melbourne.
-We pray God will keep her in the hollow of his hand.- H.M.H.
+We pray God will keep her in the hollow of his hand,- H.M.H.